The Satanic Temple: Abortion medical services

+The Temple opened a New Mexico medical clinic offering medication abortions in February 2023.
+Operated by TST Health, the "Samuel Alito's Mom's Satanic Abortion Clinic" will offer free medical consultations and prescribe abortion medication, delivered by mail.
+Guided by a Satanic Temple minister, patients participate in the abortion ritual, reciting tenets about bodily autonomy and the importance of science.
+Additional clinics subsequently opened in Virginia and Maine.

+The Temple's abortion ritual was depicted in a Hobby Lobby bathroom for the "Sam Alito's Mom" music video, released in August 2026 by the band Satanic Planet.

 Other campaigns and initiatives

 Grey Faction

 The Grey Faction is a project of the Satanic Temple with the goal of exposing malpractice and pseudoscience associated with Satanic ritual abuse conspiracy theories.
 The Grey Faction protests medical conferences, initiates legal action, and petitions medical boards.
 The faction has protested conferences held by the International Society for the Study of Trauma and Dissociation, which, it claims, advocates the discredited practice of recovered-memory therapy.
 The group has also petitioned for investigation into the killing by Gigi Jordan of her child, which was connected to the discredited practice of facilitated communication.

 Pink Mass

 In July 2013, the Satanic Temple held a "Pink Mass" over the grave of Catherine Johnston, the mother of Westboro Baptist Church founder Fred Phelps.
 The mass was held after the Westboro Baptist Church announced their intention to picket the funerals of the victims of the Boston Marathon bombing.
 The Pink Mass was officiated by Greaves and consisted of two gay men kissing over Johnston's grave while Greaves touched the tombstone with his genitals and chanted an incantation intended to change the deceased's sexual orientation.
 Greaves was charged with a misdemeanor and was told that if he returned to Lauderdale County, Mississippi, where Johnston's grave is, he would be arrested.
 Shortly before Phelps's death, on March 19, 2014, the Satanic Temple expressed interest in holding a similar ceremony for the church founder.
 The blessing of same-sex marriages is allowed in the Satanic Temple.